-Marketing to older people - the very phrase can quickly conjure up clichéd images of retired couples strolling on the beach or a frail elderly person slumped in an armchair.
+The phrase "mature market" can quickly conjure up clichéd images of retired couples strolling on the beach, or a frail elderly person in an armchair.
 And yet this huge and lucrative market is no niche - it encompasses consumers from all walks of life who just happen to be over a certain age.
 Rachel Miller investigates

-Some businesses - especially financial services businesses - are interested in the so-called 'baby-boomer' generation, currently aged 52-70.
-This generation has grown up with marketing and advertising and profited from social mobility, rising property values and decent employment pensions.
-Many of them are relatively well off but don't fit a stereotype.
+Some businesses - especially financial services firms - are interested in the so-called 'baby-boomer' generation, currently aged 55-75.
+This generation has profited from social mobility, rising property values and decent pensions, ending up relatively well off, but don't fit a stereotype.

-However, many mainstream businesses continue to ignore this age group on the basis that they want to catch their customers young and try to keep them for life.
-The perceived wisdom is that older people are unlikely to switch brand allegiance.
+However, many mainstream businesses continue to ignore this age group, on the basis that they want to catch their customers young and try to keep them for life.
+The perceived wisdom is that older people are unlikely to switch their current brand allegiance.

-Most importantly, he states, it is important to understand that over the next 20 years, consumption growth in most mainstream markets will be driven by the over-60s.
+Most importantly, Beasley states, over the next 20 years, consumption growth in most mainstream markets will be driven by the over-60s.

 There's no doubt that older people form a massive customer base.
 Given that there are currently more adults in the UK over 45 than under, the over-50s represent a huge market for businesses.

-"Anyone who is foolish enough to devise and operate a campaign which ignores almost half of the adult population is likely to have an ill-conceived campaign on their hands," stresses Beasley.
+"Anyone who is foolish enough to run a marketing campaign which ignores almost half the adult population is likely to have an ill-conceived campaign on their hands," stresses Beasley.

-But what's needed is the right sort of advertising.
-Several studies in recent years have found that many over-50s believe that advertising either ignores them altogether, or treats them in a patronising or stereotypical way manner.
+But what's needed is not more advertising, but the right sort of advertising.
+Studies in recent years have found that many over-50s believe that advertising either ignores them altogether, or treats them in a patronising or stereotypical way.

 When it comes to addressing the needs of this market, businesses often fall back on clichés.
 "Older people are not a single segment," Beasley points out.
-"This group is too large to be ignored, too complex to be stereotyped and too diverse to be second-guessed.
+"This group is too complex to be stereotyped and too diverse to be second-guessed.
 Yet that’s exactly what some businesses are doing."

-The other mistake that businesses make is in believing that there is something different about older people.
+The other mistake that businesses make is in believing that there is something different about older consumers.